Types of intervals

 Join your first training plan

-If you enjoyed your first structured workout, consider joining a plan.
+If you enjoyed your first structured workout, consider joining a plan - for example a cycling plan for beginners.
 These are multi-week programmes that build fitness step by step.

 Explore specific goals (climbing, FTP boost, base training)